Lake Toplitz: Toplitzsee in fiction

 In the 1981 TV series Private Schulz, Lake Toplitz serves as a location where 50 million forged British pounds are being dumped by the Nazis; the scene in question, however, was filmed at a reservoir in South Wales.

 The novel The Salzburg Connection by Helen MacInnes involves Nazi secret files found in a lake in similar circumstances to Lake Toplitz (Finstersee).
 Lake Toplitz is mentioned throughout the book also.
-Finstersee is the scene of action and is also shown on slides in the movie, The Salzburg Connection, based on the book.
+Finstersee is the scene of action and is also shown on slides in the movie based on the book.

 The novel Not Alone by Craig A. Falconer stated that Nazis hid a flying saucer in the lake along with other artifacts.

-The novel "Amber - A Dane and Bones Origins Story," Lake Toplitz is visited by the main characters as part of their search for the Amber Room.
+In the novel Amber - A Dane and Bones Origins Story, Lake Toplitz is visited by the main characters as part of their search for the Amber Room.